joelburton/sayc/resp-1-major.rst

 ------------------------

 - Raise partner major to 3-level if 3+t: 1H-3H

+.. bridge baron: this is "limit major raise"

 - New suit of 4+c (w/4-4: cheapest avail; w/5-5 down-the-line)